MGessinger/Cascade/doc/source/diffeq.rst

 **acb_ode.h** -- Complex Differential Equations
 ========================================================================

-An :type:`acb_ode_t` represents an ordinary, linear differential equation with complex polynomial coefficients and error bounds.
+An :type:`acb_ode_t` represents an ordinary, linear differential operator with complex polynomial coefficients and error bounds.
 The polynomials are implemented as an array of type :type:`acb_struct`.
 The order of the differential equation as well as the polynomial degrees are tracked internally and need no further care by the user.

 Types, macros and constants
 ------------------------------